Boards and Annual Conference Venues

 MARCH 31, 2014

 image source This week I was struck by two charts from the 2014 Economic Impact on Associations Report published by McKinley Advisors.
 And as I explored them in more depth, I retaught myself a lesson about how data is not often what it appears to be at first blush.
-First, I saw this chart, showing the reported membership retention rates of participating associations over the last five years.

 When Consensus Is Not Enough